 The Company has committed to several short-term drilling contracts with various third parties in order to complete its various drilling projects.
 The contracts contain an early termination clause that requires the Company to pay significant penalties to the third party should the Company cease drilling efforts.
 These penalties could significantly impact the Company's financial statements upon contract termination.
 These commitments are not recorded in the accompanying consolidated balance sheets.
 Future commitments as of December 31, 2011 are \$9.6 million.
-As a result of these commitments \$1.6 million in stacked rig fees were incurred in 2010.
+As a result of these commitments \$1.6 million in stacked rig fees were incurred in 2009.
+No stacked rig fees were incurred in 2011 or 2010.
 Management does not anticipate canceling any drilling contracts or discontinuing drilling efforts in 2012.